Raimo Goyarrola: Ministry

 On 1 September 2002, Goyarrola was ordained a priest of the Opus Dei prelature.
 In 2006 he moved to Helsinki and began his pastoral work as chaplain at the Tavasttähti student residence and as University Pastoral Assistant in Helsinki.
 He then fulfilled several pastoral assignments: university chaplain at the Helsinki Commercial College, religion teacher at several public schools in Helsinki, and military chaplain.
 He represented the Diocese of Helsinki at the Ecumenical Council of Churches of Finland, where he was a member of the Ethics Committee and of the executive board.

 In September 2011, Goyarrola became Vicar General of the Diocese of Helsinki.
 He has also been a member of the College of Consultors, of the Council of Priests and of the Diocesan Liturgy Commission.
 He is a postulator of the cause of canonization of Blessed Bishop Hemming and moderator of the Brotherhood of the Blessed Sacrament.

 On 29 September 2023, Pope Francis appointed Goyarrola bishop of Helsinki.
 On 25 November, he was consecrated a bishop by Cardinal Anders Arborelius at St. John's Church in Helsinki, which is a Lutheran church.

+Goyarrola emphasizes the importance of synodality, evangelization, and communication in Finland's growing Catholic diocese.
+Goyarrola also participates in the ecumenical work of Christian churches.

 Goyarrola is the Grand Prior of the Finnish Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.
+In 2024 he was appointed Vice-President of the Permanent Council of the Nordic Bishops' Conference.
+In 2025, the Holy See appointed Goyarrola to lead the Catholic Church's dialogue with the Lutheran World Federation.
+In May 2026 Goyarrola was appointed a corresponding member of The Pontifical Academy of Life (Pontificia Academia pro Vita) for e five-year period ending in 2031.